 Absolutely.
 I think Marianopolis teachers pride themselves in being accessible and open to students.
 It what sets us apart.

 What advice would you give to incoming students?

 I would encourage students to find a balanced lifestyle, plan a moment when you put away the books (and the cell phone), go jogging, go biking, watch a movie.
 That time usually doesn’t affect grades that much but does a world of good to your spirit.

 I would also say that, yes, Marianopolis students want to succeed.
 Does that mean they are competitive against one another?
 Not from what I can tell.
-I have seen students working together, helping one another out, for years now.
+I see students working together, helping one another out, all the time.